 - Mango macarons

-- Festive savoury macarons with goat cheese and cranberry
+- Festive savory macarons with goat cheese and cranberry

-Love this recipe?
+Love this home-baked macaron recipe?
 You'll want to try this no bake pumpkin cheesecake too.

 Equipment

 - Weighing scales.
-Digital is best.
+Digital scales are best.
 Baking is a science, after all, so we need precision!
 I do not recommend using the cup system to make macarons.

 - A sieve to ensure that the powdered sugar and almond flour is as fine as possible.

-- A small saucepan to make your sugar syrup
+- Use a small saucepan with a pouring lip to make your sugar syrup.

 - A metal mixing spoon for combining ingredients more vigorously.